marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 15. Which response header sends a cookie to the client?

 The "Set-Cookie" response header sends a cookie to the client.

+HTTP/1.1 200 OK
+Content-type: text/html
+Set-Cookie: cart=Bob